tiagoprn/pydo/DEV-DIARY.md

 - [ ] tests: test the coverage report (`Makefile` command)
 - [ ] Dockerize (update Dockerfile)
 - [ ] review ARCHITECTURE.md once more
-- [ ] review the README.md once more
     - [ ] Background Tasks Layer
+        - [ ] Document how it works
         - [ ] send an e-mail when a new task is created
             - [ ] create a `services` module to abstract the notification backend (start with e-mail)
                 - [ ] Abstract class "Notification" with Abstract method "notify"
                     - [ ] Derive an "E-mail notification" class from this one
-    - [ ] ARCHITECTURE.md: Document how it will work
+- [ ] review the README.md once more

 ### DID

 - [-] API Layer
     - [-] Implement remaining endpoints:
         - [-] task
-            - [-] get
+            - [x] get
+                - [x] Explain the decision to not use a serializer to return tasks, and the "manual pagination" also
-                - [-] all
+                - [x] all
+                    - [x] implement pagination on the API layer (customizable on .env; 3 per page for testing purposes)
                     - [x] without filter
                     - [x] with filter